A mini-guide to Student Credit Cards - Features, Eligibility, Process, Banks Offering Student Credit Cards, etc.

 The following are some of the card's key features:

-- They work similar to credit cards and offer its holders an ISIC membership.
+• They work similarly to credit cards and offer their holders an ISIC membership.

-- Other credit card benefits such as free insurance coverage, chip-based security, emergency cash, and discounts on food, books, and accommodation in 130 countries.
+• Other credit cards benefits such as free insurance coverage, chip-based security, emergency cash, and discounts on food, books, and accommodation in 130 countries.

 6. HDFC Multi-Currency Platinum ForexPlus Chip Card